pyFFTW/pyFFTW/README.rst

   pip install pyfftw

-Notes: `pkgin <http://saveosx.org>`_ fftw package does not contain the long or float implementations of fftw and so installation will fail.
+Notes: `pkgin <http://saveosx.org>`_ fftw package does not contain the long or float implementations of fftw and so pyFFTW can only perform double-precision transforms.

 It has been suggested that `macports <http://www.macports.org/>`_ might also work fine.
 You should then replace the LD environmental variables above with the